 Financial concerns are becoming an increasingly important part of a family’s college process.
 The College Office maintains an up-to-date online financial aid website as a resource for families, and provides relevant brochures and FAFSA How-To Guides during family meetings.
 A financial aid experts speak during both the Senior College Night in September and during the “Demystifying the Financial Aid Award Letter” evening in April.
 Additionally, in collaboration with the Business Office and the Director of Financial Aid, the College Office provides financial support for families to help send standardized test scores, visit colleges both before and after admissions decisions, and cover costly application fees.

-Little Red School House & Elisabeth Irwin High School
+Little Red School House and Elisabeth Irwin High School